kumarvikramshahi/khagolVigyan/README.md

 # khagolVigyan
-this project is providing basic to advance knowledge of astronomy.
+this project is for providing basic to advance knowledge of astronomy. in this project only jQuery is used as javaScript.